watinha/javacmd/README.md

 TODO
 ====
 - There might be some dependency issues while compiling source files.
+- Perhaps using a JDBC in the beginning might be a good idea
+- Support the generation of war files for web projects.
 - JPA jar files and generation of configuration files
-- Support the generation of war files for web projects.